Hornan7/Infographics/SanchoNet-Scripts/README.md

-# Commands and Scripts for SanchoNet
+# SanchoNet commands and scripts

 ### To query a specific governance action